sagnik1-patra/AI-Stock-Market-Fraud-Anomaly-Detector/README.md

-💹 FinGuard — AI Stock Market Fraud & Anomaly Detector
+💹 FinGuard — AI Stock Market Fraud & Anomaly Detector.

 FinGuard is an AI-powered fraud & anomaly detection system for financial transactions and market trades.
 It uses a hybrid model that combines: